+Pledge-based repo-like structures

-Another unresolved problem is on the exact scope of the MiFIR reporting requirements and in how far this covers pledge-based repo structures.
-These are used by some EU central banks as "repos".
-On the one hand, according to Articles 2(2) and 2(3) of the relevant RTS, a transaction is defined as an acquisition or disposal of financial instruments.
-This would seem to apply only to transactions in which, in the case of non-derivatives, legal title is transferred.
-This is also supported by Article 2(5)(o) which excludes acquisitions or disposals that are solely a result of a transfer of collateral.
-On the other hand, Article 2(5) refers to SFTs more generally as defined in SFTR, which would seem to in turn include pledge-based repo-like structures, particularly in view of ESMA's decision, announced in its final Guidelines of January 2020, to include such false repos (see p.13, para.23; p.11, para.9.
+Some EU central banks as transact pledge-based structures which they call "repos".
+On the one hand, according to The question has arisen as to whether this type f transaction should be reported under MiFIR given that Articles 2(2) and 2(3) of the relevant RTS7 define a transaction is defined as an acquisition or disposal of financial instruments.
+This Such a definition would seem to apply only to transactions in which, in the case of non-derivatives, legal title is transferred.
+This interpretation is also supported by Article 2(5)(0) of the same RTS which excludes acquisitions or disposals that are solely a result of a transfer of collateral.
+On the other hand However, Article 2(5) refers to SFTs more generally as defined in SFTR, which would seem to and, in turn include pledge based repo like structures, particularly in view of ESMA's line with its decision, announced in its final-Guidelines of January 2020, to include such false reposbring pledge-based repo-like transactions into scope, this type of transaction must be reported under MiFIR (see ESMA's Guidelines of January 2002, p.13, para.23; and p.11, para.9.).